-If you are interested in breast implants, either to increase the size or reconstruct damaged or removed breast tissue following surgery, one question you should be keenly interested in when deciding whether it’s right for you is “how long do breast implants last?”.
+If you are interested in breast implants, either to increase the size of your breasts or to reconstruct damaged or removed breast tissue following surgery, one question you should be keenly interested in when deciding whether it’s right for you is “how long do breast implants last?”.
 We answer this for you in this post.

 There are various important things you need to decide when you choose to have breast augmentation.
 For instance, you need to choose whether to have implants placed over the muscle or under the muscle.